nikita-1310/Live_Code_Editor_JavaScript/README.md

 <h1 align="center">UI (User Interface) of Web Application</h1>

+<h3>1.
+Simple User Interface of application</h3>

 ![This is an Image](/Images/img1.jpeg)

+<h3>2.
+When we write text in HTML then the result will show in output</h3>

 ![This is an Image](/Images/img2.jpeg)

+<h3>3.
+When we write css code then css will apply in html code/h3>

 ![This is an Image](/Images/img3.jpeg)

+<h3>4.
+We can use Javascript code to run the JavaScript functionality</h3>

 ![This is an Image](/Images/img4.jpeg)

+<h3>5.
+When we click on the button then background color of button will be changed using JavaScript Functionality</h3>

 ![This is an Image](/Images/img5.jpeg)